ravishn/OpenFlightsAPI-SpringBoot-AOP-Security-Swagger/README.md

 2. Download and read the .dat files
 3. Define a schema and store the data into an in-memory database
 4. Provide API' for
-    a.
-Flights flying into a specified airport
-    b.
-Flights flyout out of a specified airport
+    i.
+Flights flying into a specified airport ii.
+Flights flyout out of a specified airport iii.
-    c.
 Flights between 2 specified airports
 5. Authenticate and authorise endpoints using Basic Authorisation(username/password)
 6. Document API using Swagger